Warewulf Overlays

 syncuser

-The syncuser overlay updates /etc/passwd and /etc/group to include all users on both the Warewulf server and from the container image.
-To function properly, wwctl container syncuser must have also been run on the container image to synchronize its user and group IDs with those of the server.
+To function properly, wwctl image syncuser (or the --syncuser option during import, exec, shell, or build) must have also been run on the image to synchronize its user and group IDs with those of the server.

 ignition